On April 29, 2019, the certificate for the LBL server that handles eduroam authentication will expire. This certificate expires once every 10 years.

 Why can't I connect to eduroam?

-If you recently changed your password, which Berkeley Lab requires every 6 months, you will need to delete the eduroam network from your device and re-install eduroam again.
+If you recently changed your password you will need to delete the eduroam network from your device and re-install eduroam again.
 Attempting to log in with your new password into the existing eduroam will not work.
 Instructions are here.